 FDP_ACC.1 Subset access control

+Hierarchical to: No other components.

 FDP_ACC.1.1 The TSF shall enforce the Memory Access Control Policy on all subjects (software with privilege mode and user mode), all objects (data including code stored in memories) and all the operations defined in the Memory Access Control Policy.
 Subjects are software codes in Privilege and User mode.